fbpx

 Highlight: Annual vendor conferences

-2020 is the first year that SAP is not hosting a vendor conference, which is due to the worldwide restrictions associated with COVID-19.
-In normal years, there is an annual conference or a series of separate vendor conferences in different markets.
+Each year, there is an annual conference or a series of separate vendor conferences in different markets.
 These meetings help to build stronger relationships with each vendor and share knowledge and best practices across teams.
 In addition to these conferences, SAP hosts a regular Supplier Advisory Board, which includes representatives from their supply chain that can advise and provide feedback on any changes happening to the overall localization processes or technology at SAP.

 Other considerations when choosing a new vendor are price and feedback from the project managers.
 SAP uses surveys and feedback channels to collect data on how satisfied the project management team is with each vendor.
 Generally, feedback is positive.
 It is rare that they have to replace any vendor, and this is a step that is reserved for cases where the same issues are being reported repeatedly after multiple attempts to improve.